turingschool/backend-curriculum-site/module4/lessons/building_and_testing_with_express.md

 })
 ```

 In the above example, our express app (denoted by `app`), is handling a `GET` request to `'/'`.
 The second parameter in this call is our callback that defines how we're actually going to handle what happens when a user makes a `GET` request to `'/'`.
-The callback takes two parameters: the request (`req`) and the response (`res`).
-In this example, our hander is simply sending back a response (`res.send`) with the text 'Hello World!'.
+The callback takes two parameters: the request (`request`) and the response (`response`).
+In this example, our hander is simply sending back a response (`response.send`) with the text 'Hello World!'.

 This pattern is exactly how we can define and handle any routes in an Express application.
 There are four main pieces to this code: